 - IHG Rewards Club

-Here’s what would happen if I cancelled or downgraded Sharon’s Sapphire Preferred card:
+Here’s what would happen if I canceled or downgraded Sharon’s Sapphire Preferred card:

-- Sharon wouldn’t have a premium Chase card, so to transfer her points to other loyalty programs she’d have to transfer the points to my account (which is allowed).
+- Sharon would no longer have a premium Chase card, so to transfer her points to other loyalty programs she’d have to move the points to my account (which is allowed).

 - I could then transfer the points to any of Chase partners, but only to external accounts in my name since Sharon is not an authorized user on my Sapphire Reserve account.

-I could add Sharon as an authorized used to the Sapphire Reserve but that would cost $75 a year and count against Chase 5/24 rule for new applications.
+I could add Sharon as an authorized user to the Sapphire Reserve, but that would cost $75 a year and count against Chase 5/24 rule for new applications.
 Since there’s no charge for an authorized user on the Sapphire Preferred, it’s the next least expensive way for us to keep the flexibility of transferring points from Chase to either of our loyalty accounts.

 I’m glad I went back and forth with myself over the benefits of the card and whether we should keep it.
-That helped me remember that it’s not the actual benefits of the card but the flexibility of points transfers that makes it a decent value to keep it for another year.
-I’ll still leave it on my spreadsheet to evaluate again next year.
+That helped me remember that it’s not the actual benefits of the card but the flexibility of points transfers that make it a decent value to keep it for another year.